 Subscribe to SOCLE letter

-Every month, GensDeConfiance offer you an qualitative interview of a different famous person which will talk of the trust theme.
-Subscribe now to receive the next episode.
+Every month, Gens de Confiance offers you a quality interview with a different personality who will talk on the theme of trust.
+Subscribe now to receive the next issue.

 Find previous editions of SOCLE

 Engraver and painter, Aude de Kerros has traveled all over the world; she is also known for having criticized contemporary art in her essays.
 Indeed, as an observer of the metamorphosis of art in recent decades, she deplores financial speculation by the privileged few.
 On the contrary, she pleads for a return to an authentic and concrete art, speaking to the senses and to the soul of all, with sometimes very tangible effects.
 Thus, the shared contemplation of a work of art and the happiness that results from it can ”magically“ bring a community together and recreate trust, even in the worst moments.
 Today, thanks to digital technologies, a work of art that wins our hearts can be easily accessible; proof that technology and aesthetics are not antinomic but, rather, complementary.

 An engineer by training with an MBA in finance, Erwan Le Méné combines his experience in corporate and investment banking with his desire to preserve nature.
 During a trip in 2014 to Denmark, a leading country in ecological innovation, he became aware of the urgent need to value and promote more sustainable development in France.
 Let’s understand “value” here in the true sense of the word: deserving regard, worth, judgment of what is important, and, accordingly, we should appreciate an ecological action by virtue of what is being created, and not simply regarding what it offsets, or tries to offset.
 In 2016, Erwan Le Méné co-founded the company EcoTree, which he has chaired since.
 Seeking an alliance between ecology and economy, this startup urges companies and individuals to become tree owners, thus ensuring sustainable forest management.